Abh1j1th1/TrueCoreProject/README.md

 # TrueCoreProject
 CoreProject -ToDOApp
 <br>
-there are two other brancges with
+there are two other branches with
 <br>
 flutter -FrontEnd
 <br>